 (iii) 0 if there is no prior history or if there is insufficient information on which to base a finding;

-(C) "O" is whether the violation was repeated or continuous.
+(C) "O" is whether the violation was repeated or ongoing.
+A violation can be repeated independently on the same day, thus multiple occurrences may occur within one day.
+Each repeated occurrence of the same violation and each day of a violation with a duration of more than one day is a separate occurrence when determining the “O” factor.
+Each separate violation is also a separate occurrence when determining the “O” factor.
 The values for "O" and the finding which supports each are as follows:

 (i) 0 if there was only one occurrence of the violation or if there is insufficient information on which to base a finding under sub-subparagraphs (C)(ii) through (C)(v);